jasongrimes/lamp-backup/README.md

     sudo lamp-backup.sh

+## Customizing backup configuration

+All command-line options can be specified in a configuration file.

+The lamp-backup configuration file is optional.
+The defaults are intended to be suitable for basic LAMP servers.

+To customize the configuration, edit `/usr/local/etc/lamp-backup.conf`.

+See the comments in the config file for details about the options available.

 ## Configuring the MySQL connection

 You can supply MySQL login information on the command line, but to run the backup script automatically via cron you'll need to store connection information securely in a config file.

-Create the `mysql-connection.cnf` file from the template, and add the connection information for the MySQL user that will perform the backup.
+Add the connection information for the MySQL user that will perform the backup in `/usr/local/etc/mysq-connection.cnf`.
 Make sure this file is readable only by root to prevent exposing your secret login information.

     cd /usr/local/etc
-    sudo cp mysql-connection.cnf.dist mysql-connection.cnf
     sudo chown root:root mysql-connection.cnf
     sudo chmod 0600 mysql-connection.cnf
     sudo vim mysql-connection.cnf